anton-kotenko/crdt/README.md

 This requires "full-mesh" connectivity.
 Possible implementations

-#### Message bus (Rabbitmq, Kafka).
+#### Message bus (RabbitMQ, Kafka).
 Use some already implemented message broker.

 Pro's:
 * single point to connect.
-Easy to change cluster size: node doesn't need to know ip addreses of other nodes.
+Easy to change cluster size: node doesn't need to know ip addresses of other nodes.
 Only broker IP is required.
 * small efforts to implement

 Cons's:
-* need to install and maintan one more service.
+* need to install and maintain one more service.
-* single point of failure and may be bottlneck in really high loaded installations (possible to elimite: most of event brokers may be clusterized)
+* single point of failure and may be bottleneck in really high loaded installations (possible to eliminate: most of event brokers may be clusterised)

 #### Full mesh
 Implement own full-mesh communication software.
-Depending on implementation this may use anyhing begining from simple messages over TCP to some standard protocol like GRPC or something else.
+Depending on implementation this may use anything from simple messages over TCP to some standard protocol like GRPC or something else.

 Pro's:
 * With proper implementation may be fast and outperform all other solutions
 * Depending on implementation may nor require any external services as dependencies
+* It may be highly optimized for current application needs

 Cons's:
 * Every node need to know about all other nodes.
-Though possible to implement through some kind of service discovery (etcd/consul/zookeeper or implemented inside of application), but significant efforts is required.
+Though its possible to implement through some kind of service discovery (etcd/consul/zookeeper or implemented inside of application), but significant efforts is required.

 #### Multicast's
 Use [Multicast](https://en.wikipedia.org/wiki/Multicast) traffic to broadcast messages to all nodes. (example: OSPF routing protocol).